silx-kit/pyFAI/doc/source/usage/tutorial/Introduction/introduction.rst

     moke.tif

-Moke is not a real diffraction image but it is a test pattern.
+The *moke.tif* image we just downloaded is not a real diffraction image but it is a test pattern used in the tests of pyFAI.

 Prior to displaying it, we will use the Fable Input/Output library to read the content of the file:

 .. code:: python